What makes a good logo?

 Words vs images

-Choosing a text-based logo or an abstract logo is perhaps the trickiest part of logo design.
+Choosing a text-based logo or a more abstract logo is perhaps the trickiest part of logo design.
 Text based logos tell consumers who you are and what you do.
-They can contain your name and the type of work you do.
-You should use a clear and professional looking font and a distinctive colour.
+They can contain:

-Combine red and blue and UK consumers think patriotism and are more likely to trust your brand.
-Black and white is timeless and classy while used alone these colours may fail to stand out.
+Combine red and blue and UK consumers could think of patriotism or ‘Britishness’ and are more likely to trust your brand.
+Black and white will often be seen timeless and classy, although when used alone may fail to stand out.

 An effective way to use colour in your logo is through transferrable colour.
-This means that your logo can be created in any colour you choose without losing its impact.
-This can be difficult to achieve, and your logo must be bold enough to retain its identity despite changing colour.
+This means that it could be created in any colour you choose without losing its impact.
+This can be difficult to achieve, and any design must be bold enough to retain its identity despite changing colour.

-The Checkatrade logo is instantly recognisable, and we are very proud of it.
+For most tradespeople and homeowners, Checkatrade is instantly recognisable, and we are very proud of it.
 It incorporates several of the elements of a good logo mentioned earlier including:

 - Use of text and imagery